 - If you would like your gravy even thicker, you can whisk in some Wondra flour.

-- This very simple recipe can be adapted for vegetarians, just use Swanson vegetable stock or broth.
+- This perfect gravy without the bird can be adapted for vegetarians, just use vegetable stock or broth.

 - Use plain flour for a paler gravy.

 - Confused about stock versus broth?
-Stocks are a little bit richer than broths, but with limited seasonings so the flavor profile is pure and the cook has complete control over flavor.
-When I want a stronger flavor I go with stock.
-I use broth when I am making soups, and it’s a perfect choice as a water replacement when cooking rices, couscous, and other grains.
+Stocks are a little bit richer than broths, but with limited seasonings, so the flavor profile is pure and the cook has complete control over flavor.
+When I want a stronger flavor, I use stock.
+I use broth when I am making soups, and it’s a perfect choice as a water replacement when cooking rice, couscous, and other grains.
 The flavor will infuse into the grains without overpowering.